-Lasted me about: 1 year (using occasionally)
+Lasted me about: 1 year (using occasionally).

-*Costs accurate at time of writing this blog post.
-Costs based on the best available prices I’ve personally found.
+*Costs accurate at the time of writing, and based on the best retail prices I’ve found.

 - Wipes off more easily than mineral makeup and mica powder.
 Applying it to well-moisturised skin helps it stay put.
 Otherwise, you may want to look into buying a good organic or natural eyeshadow.
 I personally recommend buying from Inthusiasm, as their products are the most affordable and contain only a few simple and necessary ingredients (compared to other natural products with long lists of ingredients I know nothing about).